-- The legislation authorizes the U.S. Environmental Protection Agency (EPA) to regulate a group of about 20 substances known as hydrofluorocarbons (HFCs). - HFCs are widely used as refrigerants, solvents, fire suppressants, foam blowing agents, aerosols, propellants, and various other applications. - HFCs were developed and commercialized as substitutes to substances that deplete the stratospheric ozone layer.
-Those ozone-depleting substances have been regulated under Title VI of the Clean Air Act since 1990. - This bill is broadly based on Title VI programs, which are familiar to industry and widely supported, but represents a separate and highly discrete grant of authority to EPA that can be used only to regulate HFCs and not any other substance. - The bill regulates HFCs in three ways: - o It gradually phases down the production and consumption of HFCs over a 15-year period via an allowance allocation and trading program.
+- The House bill phasing down HFCs is substantively equivalent to the Senate's American Innovation and Manufacturing Act of 2019. - As with the Senate bill, the House bill authorizes the Environmental Protection Agency (EPA) to regulate a group of about 20 substances known as hydrofluorocarbons (HFCs). - HFCs are widely used as refrigerants, solvents, fire suppressants, foam blowing agents, aerosols, propellants, and various other applications. - HFCs were developed and commercialized as substitutes to substances that deplete the stratospheric ozone layer.
+Those ozone-depleting substances have been regulated under Title VI of the Clean Air Act since 1990. - As with the Senate bill, the House bill is broadly based on Title VI programs, which are familiar to industry and widely supported, but still represents a separate and highly discrete grant of authority that can be used only to regulate HFCs and not any other substance. - The House bill regulates HFCs in three ways: - It gradually phases down the production and consumption of HFCs over a 15-year period via an allowance allocation and trading program.
 This is substantially similar to the way ozone-depleting substances were regulated under Title VI. - It authorizes EPA to establish standards for the management of HFCs used as refrigerants, such as in equipment servicing and repair, and for the recovery of "used" HFCs for purification and resale, known as reclaim.
-This allows for a safe and efficient transition out of HFCs. - O It authorizes EPA to establish sector-based use restrictions, as a way to facilitate transitions to next generation refrigerant technologies.
+This allows for a safe and efficient transition out of HFCs. - It authorizes EPA to establish sector-based use restrictions, as a way to facilitate transitions to next generation refrigerant technologies.
 These use restrictions would complement the broader production and consumption phase down, aiding sectors able to transition more quickly out of HFCs and providing more flexibility for those sectors in need of more time to complete a transition. - The bill would not interfere with the use of HFCs in existing refrigeration and air conditioning equipment meaning consumers would not be forced to replace equipment before the end of its useful life.
 The bill also would not constrict aftermarket supplies of HFCs for servicing existing equipment. - The bill was prepared with substantial input and guidance from experts and others in industry and in the environmental community with significant experience with Title VI and associated EPA regulatory programs, with the common goal of creating an effective EPA regulatory program for HFCs.